 When you’re part of an ensemble cast, it can be natural to worry about whether or not your character will be noticed or if your actions might distract from what’s happening in a scene.
 However, there are some important things to consider—especially when that ensemble can all be in a scene at one time—that can help you find your place and make working as part of a large cast an amazing experience.

 “Game Of Thrones” is an incredible example of how an ensemble works.
-They know how to play off each other, when to share the spotlight, and when to give it away.
+They knew how to play off each other, when to share the spotlight, and when to give it away.
 Netflix’s “The Umbrella Academy” is another example.
 I’ve watched the show at least three times already and a big reason for that is there’s always something new to see with seven characters’ stories intertwining and overlapping, and that’s just the Hargreeves family.
 There are many other great characters to follow around too.

 Working in an ensemble may not be for everybody, but some actors, including Aidan Gillen from “Game of Thrones,” actually prefer it.
 To succeed in an ensemble, remember these three key things.